TerribleCodes/Construction-Rental-Hub/NOTES.md

     npm init # As I remember 😅
 ```

-## To run the both client and server at the same time, PowerShell or Git Bash (recommended) can be used
+## To run the both client and server at the same time, PowerShell or Git Bash can be used.
+Before running the script, install the dependencies first

 ```shell
     # PowerShell